 - Glass canning jar manufacturer Ball has a wealth of craft ideas for their jars.

 You don't have to use new Mason jars for these crafts.
-Experiment with used jars you have lying around.
+Experiment with used jars you have lying around, like Ball or Atlas Mason jars.
 To prepare jars, first soak jars with paper labels in warm, soapy water to dissolve the paper.
 To remove glue residue, wipe with a paper towel dipped in baby or cooking oil, and then clean off excess oil with glass cleaner.
 For food crafts or storage, always run the jar through the dishwasher to clean and sterilize.
 If you are recycling glass jars and want to hide the logo on the lid, paint the lid with spray paint.
 You can also cover lids with decorative paper and seal with a clear sealant.
 No matter what kind of jar you use, you will have hours of crafting ahead of you!